awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootssh.md

       1. aws:configurePackage \- Install EC2Rescue for Linux via AWS\-ConfigureAWSPackage\.

-      1. aws:runCommand \- Execute the bash script to run EC2Rescue for Linux\.
+      1. aws:runCommand \- Run the bash script to run EC2Rescue for Linux\.

    1. \(Offline remediation\) If the instance is not a managed instance then: